 - Save the changes to your DNS records.

 (Note: If you want to publish your page to a domain without the “www.” prefix (“MyDomain.com” instead of www.MyDomain.com), you’ll need to set up a simple 301 redirect.
 For more information about how to do that, click here.)

 And that’s it!
 Really.
 You’re all set!
 (See?
 We told you it would be painless.)

 The best part is, now that you’ve told your domain to show pages hosted by Instapage, you won’t have to do it again.

 Usually, your page will be published in a matter of minutes, but in some cases, it can take up to 24 hours depending on your hosting.

 Once your post-click landing page publishes to your custom domain, you can integrate it with many of the same services you already use on your website, like MailChimp, Salesforce, and GoToWebinar.

-To get started creating and publishing your first page, start here with one of Instapage’s 100+ professional templates.
+To get started creating and publishing your first page, sign up for an Instapage Enterprise demo today.